DylanPJackson/csh_intro_evaluator/README.md

 3. Now run the program!
 You can do this in one of two ways :
     1. File mode : Simply run the file with '-f' and then the filename afterwards
        - Ex : python ai\_vote.py -f dylan\_info.csv
-       - For convenience sake, make your file a .csv with the following format.
-In this way, you can try multiple people!
+       - For convenience sake, make your file a .csv with the below format.
+In this way, you can try multiple people! name,signatures_missed,house_meetings_missed,directorship_meetings_attended,technical_seminars_attended,socials where socials is just a 1 or 0 for if you did or did not do any social events.

-     name,signatures_missed,house_meetings_missed,directorship_meetings_attended,technical_seminars_attended,socials
-     where socials is just a 1 or 0 for if you did or did not do any social events.
-    2. Command line mode
+    2. Command line mode : Supply all of the conditional data through command line argument in the below format
+       - Ex : python ai\_vote.py s_m h_m d_a t_a s
+          - s_m : number of signatures missed
+          - h_m : number of house meetings missed
+          - d_a : number of directorship meetings attended
+          - t_a : number of technical seminars attended
+          - s : whether or not you attended social events.
+Put 1 if you attended more 0 events, put 0 otherwise.